-The defining feature of Rouvy is its use of ‘augmented reality’ – this effectively takes real world routes, and projects 3D images of riders on to them.
+If you're wondering what 'augmented reality' looks like, it's effectively takes real world routes, and projects animated 3D images of riders on to them.
 It's a bit like riding through Google street view.

-Rouvy already has 7,000 kilometres of certified routes and 3,000 route films for riders to choose from – including some iconic climbs like the Stelvio Pass and Alpe d'Huez.
-It also has a partnership with the Tour de Suisse, allowing riders to complete stages of the race from home - so of course it was the logical choice for organisers planning to recreate a virtual version of the UCI stage race.
+Iconic climbs like the Stelvio Pass and Alpe d'Huez.
+It also has a partnership with the the UCI allowing users to ride events, to complete stages of the race from home - so of course it was the logical choice for organisers planning to recreate a virtual version of the UCI stage race.

-If that's not enough, since it's an open platform riders are able to download an additional 'Virtual Training Route Editor' app.
-You can then ride or drive your own route with an action cam, such as a Go Pro, on the handlebars/dash – and upload it to Rouvy so that you and others can access the footage alongside real life elevation changes at home.
+If that's not enough, since it's an open platform, riders are able to download an additional 'Virtual Training Route Editor' app.
+You can then ride (or even drive) your own route with one of the best bike and helmet cameras and upload it to Rouvy so that you and others can then ride route using footage alongside real life elevation changes at home.

-As per other industry leading apps, Rouvy offers group rides, eRaces and time trials as well as saved 'personal bests’ and thus the chance to train and improve on them.
+As per other industry leading apps, Rouvy eRaces, offers group rides and time trials, as well as saved 'personal bests' in order to challenge and motivate yourself.

 Rouvy also offers you the opportunity to work through the 'Career' ranks.
 All riders begin as a 'Starter', with the final rung on the ladder being a 'Rouvy Legend'.

-You gain 'points' - based upon Training Stress Score (TSS) for time spent training, and there are tasks that must be performed to reach the higher levels such as ascending 15,000 feet or completing five online races.
-Much like the British Cycling road racing points system, these reset once a year and there are prizes to win along the way.
+You gain 'points' - based upon Training Stress Score (TSS) for time spent training, and there are tasks that must be performed to reach the higher levels such as ascending 15,000 feet or completing five online races, with healthy cash prizes, of up to $10,000 to win along the way.